Boise, Idaho: The North End

 The North End, generally defined as the part of Boise north of State Street, contains many of the city's older homes.
 It is known for its tree-lined drives such as Harrison Boulevard, and for its quiet neighborhoods near the downtown area.
 Downtown Boise is visible from Camel's Back Park.
 On 13th Street, Hyde Park is home to restaurants and other businesses.
 The North End also hosts events such as the annual Hyde Park Street Fair.
 In 2008, the American Planning Association designated Boise's North End one of 10 Great Neighborhoods.

 Boise Highlands

-The Boise Highlands is just north of the North End.
-Its location is generally defined as north of Hill Road and east of Bogus Basin Road.
-Its neighborhood is mostly filled with homes constructed in the 1970s, as well as a golf course/country club known as Crane Creek.
+The Boise Highlands is just north of the North End; its location is generally defined as north of Hill Road and east of Bogus Basin Road.
+Annexed by the city in late 1965, the neighborhood is mostly filled with homes constructed in the 1970s, as well as the golf course of Crane Creek Country Club.

 Southwest Boise

 Southwest Boise contains sparsely populated neighborhoods built from the 1960s to the early 1980s.
 Many include acre-sized plots and the occasional farmhouse and pasture.
 In the 1980s, growth in the area was stunted to prevent urban sprawl.
 Since this has been lifted, there has been widespread growth of new homes and neighborhoods.
-The area lies near Interstate 84, theaters, shopping, the airport, golf and the Boise Bench area.
+The area lies near Interstate 84, and features, the Boise Airport, theaters, shopping, golf and the Boise Bench area.